How I AI: 3 Game-Changing Workflows for Product Managers

 4. Configuring the AI Brain's Persona

-Define AI's Role: Tell it to act as a "professional in product management," an "expert," with a "good product strategy mindset" and "product sense mindset."
+Define AI's Role: Tell it to act like a "professional in product management," an "expert," with a "good product strategy mindset" and "product sense mindset."

-Demand Candor: Critically, Amir tells the AI not to be "too nice."
-He wants it to challenge his ideas and push back, leveraging its vast knowledge to improve his thinking.
+Demand Candor: This part is really important: Amir tells the AI not to be "too nice."
+He wants it to challenge his ideas and push back, using its huge knowledge base to help him think better.

 "I also gave it like a lot of like instructions on, you know, you know how to give feedback to me, you know how to give candid feedback and you're not gonna be like, too nice to me.
 You know how to challenge.
 It's 'cause I hate it when the AI will be like super supportive of every idea that I come up with, like push back on things."

-Outcome: Amir uses this AI 'brain' for everything from drafting initial outlines for PRDs to quickly answering stakeholder questions about product releases, dramatically improving his efficiency and strategic output.
+Outcome: Amir now uses this AI 'brain' for everything from drafting initial outlines for PRDs to quickly answering stakeholder questions about product releases.
+It’s made a huge difference in his efficiency and the quality of his strategic work.

 Workflow 2: Creating a Custom GPT for Concise Writing

-Feedback is a gift, and Amir knows how to use it.
-After receiving consistent feedback that his writing, while good, tended to be lengthy (especially in Slack messages), he decided to build a custom GPT to act as his personal writing coach.
-This workflow is a fantastic example of using AI for professional development.
+Feedback is a gift, and Amir is great at using it.
+He kept hearing that his writing, while good, was often too long (especially in Slack messages).
+So he decided to build a custom GPT to be his personal writing coach.
+This is a perfect example of using AI for your own professional development.

 Step-by-Step: Building Your AI Writing Coach